levflevine/PyBer_Analysis/README.md

 ## Summary Recommendations ##

 Based on the analysis, the following recommendations have been developed to PyBer CEO for addressing any disparities among the city types
-**1. Attract more drivers in Rural and Suburban areas by providing better benefits in Rural areas (increase the per mile/per hour compensation as % of the rural fare + bonuses)**
+1. Attract more drivers in Rural and Suburban areas by providing better benefits in Rural areas
+     - increase the per mile/per hour compensation as % of the Rural fare
+     - provide Rural drivers with special bonuses
-**2. Reduce fares per ride in Rural and Suburban areas to increase affordability to consumers and increase the customer base**
+2. Reduce fares per ride in Rural and Suburban areas to increase affordability to consumers and increase the customer base
-**3. Improve the utilization of Urban drivers (encourage Urban drivers to serve Suburban areas, provide better visibility of the Suburban ride requests and potential incremental earnings opportunity for Urban drivers, provide location analytics and ride demand predictions to Urban drivers to optimize their routing and waiting locations in Suburban areas)**
+3. Improve the utilization of Urban drivers
+     - encourage Urban drivers to serve Suburban areas
+     - provide better visibility of the Suburban ride requests and potential incremental earnings opportunity for Urban drivers
+     - provide location analytics and ride demand predictions to Urban drivers to optimize their routing and waiting locations in Suburban areas